Vanessa Mai: 2016-present: Abandonment of the Wolkenfrei name and solo career

 From January to May 2016, Mai was a judge on the thirteenth season of Deutschland sucht den Superstar, the German version of Pop Idol and American Idol.
-In February, she announced her decision to not use the stage name Wolkenfrei anymore.
+In February, she announced her decision to not perform under the name of Wolkenfrei anymore.
 Her first single under the name Vanessa Mai, titled "Ich sterb für dich" ("I Die For You"), was released on 19 February.
 It preceded her first studio album under the name Vanessa Mai and third studio album overall, Für Dich ("For You"), which was released on 15 April.
 The single as well as the album were produced by her Deutschland sucht den Superstar colleague Dieter Bohlen.
 From September to November, Mai went on her first solo tour, which visited Germany, Denmark, and Switzerland for 26 dates.
 A live album titled Für Dich - Live aus Berlin, recorded at the Tempodrom in Berlin, was released on 6 January 2017.
 From March to May, she took part in the tenth season of Let's Dance, the German version of Strictly Come Dancing, and placed second.
 On 3 April 2017, Mai announced her second solo studio album and fourth overall with the single "Und wenn ich träum" (And when I dream").

 On 18 July 2017, she released a special acoustic version of her first studio album, titled Für Dich - Akustik Best of, available only as a download through Tchibo's homepage as well as in all their shops in Germany.
 On 4 August 2017, she released the second single from her then-upcoming second solo album, "Nie wieder" ("Never again").
 The album was released a week later under the title Regenbogen ("Rainbow"), which, like its predecessor, was produced by Bohlen.
 In November 2017, Mai and Bohlen announced the end of their professional relationship and she started working on her third studio album in her solo career, Schlager.
 In July 2018, Mai released her first single "WIR 2 IMMER 1 (feat.
 Olexesh)" of this album which became the most successful pop song of her by now.
 The album "Schlager" was released on 3 August 2018 and topped the German Charts.
 Thus she is the youngest Schlager music act of all time who topped the German Charts twice in a row.
 In 20 August 2020, Mai, together with Essen-based DJ Picco, took part in the second episode in the German version of I Can See Your Voice as a guest artist.